GeoscienceAustralia/dea-knowledge-hub/content/data/products/dea-coastlines/_access.md

 :::

-:::{dropdown} Example: Loading DEA Coastlines data from the WFS using Python DEA Coastlines data can be loaded directly in a Python script or Jupyter Notebook using the DEA Coastlines Web Feature Service (WFS) and `geopandas`:
+:::{dropdown} How do I load DEA Coastlines data from the WFS using Python?
+DEA Coastlines data can be loaded directly in a Python script or Jupyter Notebook using the DEA Coastlines Web Feature Service (WFS) and `geopandas`:

 ```python